donghyundannykim/donghyundannykim.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Danny is currently a data scientist at Mastercard working on AI Ops team.
+I am currently a data scientist at Mastercard working on AI Ops team.

 Before joining Mastercard, I was a product mananger at FamePick, building the ultimate toolkits for influencers.

-Besides work, Danny is a soccer player, golfer, and fanatic liverpool supporter.
+Besides work, I am a soccer player, golfer, and fanatic liverpool supporter.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.